 Normally it’s recommended you place potatoes directly on an oven rack to bake, but oven racks can be a hot spot for gluten cross contamination.
 For example, before I got sick we used to bake regular pizzas directly on the racks, so they’re now covered in gluten.
 This cooling rack/baking sheet setup not only mimics the oven rack baking method but keeps everything gluten-free, too.

 When the potatoes have 20 minutes left to bake, get the BBQ chicken going.
-Season 2 chicken breasts with homemade GF seasoned salt (or regular salt,) and pepper then saute until cooked through.
+Season 2 chicken breasts with homemade GF seasoned salt and pepper then saute until cooked through.
 Once the chicken breasts are cool enough to handle, shred with two forks then mix with enough of your favorite BBQ sauce to generously coat.
-This can be done a day ahead of time, if you like!

 Once the potatoes are soft, slice them open lengthwise then use tongs to press both ends together and open the potatoes up.
-Stuff each potato with 1/4 of the shredded BBQ chicken and 1oz freshly shredded smoked cheddar cheese.
-I love this Red Apple Cheese brand, which you can find at pretty much every grocery store right in the regular cheese aisle.
-The smokiness really cuts through the sweetness of the potato and BBQ sauce and is pretty much the best thing ever.
-LOVE me some smoked cheese!!
+Stuff each potato with 1/4 of the shredded BBQ chicken and freshly shredded smoked cheddar cheese.
+The smokiness of the cheese really cuts through the sweetness of the potato and BBQ sauce.

 Pop the potatoes under the broiler for a couple minutes, just until the cheese melts.

 Last step is to top the potatoes with all your favorite fixins’ – I chose lots of diced red onion, chopped cilantro, and about 10x the amount of pickled peppers you see here.
-Like I said, the combination of sweet, spicy, tangy, and fresh is out.of.this.world.GOOD!!
+Like I said, the combination of sweet, spicy, tangy, and fresh is out of this world delicious.
 Hope you love these stuffed sweet potatoes as much as we did – enjoy!